-In order to detect post-translational modifications, larger sample amounts and longer run times maybe required.
+To detect post-translational modifications, larger sample amounts and longer run times maybe required.
 Enrichment may be required to detect modifications such as phosphorylation, acetylation, or methylation.
 At a minimum a well staining Coomassie band is required.
-We strongly recommend that you send as much sample as possible (i.e. multiple Coomassie stained bands, pooled).
+We strongly recommend that you send as much sample as possible (i.e., multiple Coomassie stained bands, pooled).

 Protein-Protein Interaction or Mixture Analysis